 Of course, some Boxadors work better in these applications than others, so be sure to make your selection carefully.
 If you have the chance to pick your Boxador from a litter, look for the one that seems to like bodily contact (rather than vigorous play) the most.

 Unfortunately, hip problems are pretty common in Boxadors.
 This is to be expected, as both Labradors and Boxers commonly experience hip dysplasia or arthritis.
 Hip dysplasia is a partially genetic condition, which prevents the hips from forming properly, while osteoarthritis results from excessive wear and tear on the joints.

 You can, however, do a few things to help protect your Boxador’s hips and keep him feeling great.
 First of all, be sure to keep his body weight in the proper range.

 A lot of pet owners have more than one pet, so inter-pet harmony is often at the front of their mind.
 You don’t want to introduce a new animal to your home, only to find out that your new pets don’t get along.

 In fact, Boxadors often make excellent second or third pets to add to your home (which is not to suggest that they can’t make good first pets).
 They’re playful and rugged enough to take whatever the bigger pets dish out, and they’ll quickly learn how to get along with everybody in the home (whether they have four legs or two).

 All dogs need to be properly trained to keep them safe and manageable, but it is especially true of dogs that are the size of Boxadors.

 Fortunately, Boxadors are just as easy to train as Labs and Boxers.
 They’re very smart, they love to learn and they’re usually eager to please their owners.
-If you start while your puppy is young, use only positive reinforcement, and keep things fun, you’ll likely find that your Boxador loves being trained.
+If you start training your puppy while they are young, use only positive reinforcement, and keep things fun, and you’ll likely find that your Boxador loves being trained.